Skip to content

 They were formed as a result of volcanic activities specifically of the Muhabura Mountain lava flowing down blocking the Nyabarongo’s river channel leading to the formation of these twin lakes, Burera and Ruhondo.

 They are habitats to different aquatic life species and their surroundings as well featured with dense vegetation are habitats to different wildlife species.
 They are an excellent destination for birdwatching and different water adventurous activities such as swimming, fishing, and canoeing.
-Their crystalline blue waters surrounded by hills and vegetation offer a spectacular backdrop that is captivating to watch.
-The Twin Lakes are popular with tourists for their picturesque landscapes and tranquil environment.

 Lake Muhazi